 Hours: Open daily in summer, restricted hours in winter

 Address: Tourist Centre, Donnersplats 1, 62157 Visby, Gotland

 3 St. Nicholas' Church

 From Visby's Church of the Holy Ghost, a side street runs past the remains of the little 15th century chapel of St. Gertrude to the ruins of St. Nicholas's Church, the largest in Visby, in which the mystery play "Petrus de Dacia" is performed during the Visby Festival.
-The church, which originally belonged to a Dominican monastery, was built around 1230 and was destroyed by the Lübeckers in 1525.
+Once part of a Dominican monastery, the church was built around 1230, and the Lübeckers destroyed it in 1525.
 Two beautiful rose windows adorn the gable end.

 4 St. Mary's Cathedral